-Why We Need To Stop Using The Term "The Alt-Right"
+Why We Need To Stop Calling It "The Alt-Right"

 Until pretty recently, you might not have heard the term "alt-right," which is used to cozily refer to a specific brand of conservative extremism characterized by extreme racism along with with misogyny, anti-immigrant sentiment, antisemitism, Islamophobia, homophobia, transphobia, and a number of other varieties of hatred.
 At the core of the movement is the belief that we are living in a world in which political correctness gone mad is threatening the survival of important values, like "white is right."
 It's white, it's online, it's male, it's angry, it's bigoted, and it's fed by idealized visions of "Western civilization" (that's a dog whistle for "a world without people of color," just so we're clear).
 And it owes its rise to sites like Breitbart, a notoriously bigoted right-wing news site with an editorial vision heavily shaped by Steven Bannon, who was tapped to work on the Donald Trump presidential campaign and is now being ushered into the impending administration.